School's Self Evaluation

 LEADERSHIP AND MANAGEMENT

-Because our values, encompassed in our motto ‘Walk in the light of the Lord’, are clear and well understood, and our policies meaningful, relevant, and focussed on learning, the school receives the full support of teachers, staff, parents and governors.
+Our clear and ambitious vision, rooted in our values and encompassed in our motto to ‘Walk in the light of the Lord’, is clear and well understood.
+Our policies are meaningful, relevant, and focussed on learning and as a result the school receives the full support of teachers, staff, parents and governors.

 Our recent record is strong, and acknowledged by inspectors.

-From this position, we now intend to take our school to the next level.
-Because we are objectively self evaluative, and committed further to building leadership expertise, we have already begun to ask ourselves questions about how we can be personally more effective, in order to ensure that this happens.
-We know the areas that need to improve and how to address them whilst at the same planning to step up in our effectiveness.
+We are objectively self evaluative, and are committed further to building leadership expertise.
+We know the areas that need to improve and how to address them whilst at the same time planning to step up in our effectiveness.

 Our objective is to sustain consistent improvement.
 We do not want to stand still.
-Through enthusiastic and knowledgeable teaching, and relentless driving, we will consistently present to all pupils opportunities to go beyond the completion of their age related programme of study.
+Through enthusiastic and knowledgeable teaching, and relentless driving, we consistently present to all pupils a wide range of opportunities.
 We offer an increasingly exciting curriculum context that stretches them to meet their potential both within and beyond the classroom.

-As leaders and managers, we will therefore compile a crisp development plan which ensures that whilst we maintain good progress for our pupils in those areas where we are strong, we will ensure that those areas of our work which need to be changed, will be!
+As leaders and managers, we compile a development plan which ensures that whilst we maintain good progress for our pupils in those areas where we are strong, we will ensure that those areas of our work which need to be changed, will be!
 There is no complacency here.

 Staff know that good teaching is the absolute minimum requirement, and that it should be observable on any given day.
 This ethos is applied consistently and evenly across all phases of the school from EY to Y6.
 Our current ambition is to accelerate the pace of learning not by doing something extra, but by working still more smartly, raising expectations once again of staff and pupils, to maximise still further learning opportunities, ensuring no time is lost.